MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_stat_information.md

 ### -field ReparseTag

 Reparse point tag.
-Must be a Microsoft reparse point tag.
-(See the following <b>Remarks</b> section.)
+See [About reparse points](/windows-hardware/drivers/ifs/reparse-points) for more information.

 ### -field NumberOfLinks